-The global economy has become increasingly synchronized in the past year.
-But the flipside of robust growth is that central banks are also more likely to raise rates.
-Thus, even after 1.25% in Fed rate hikes since late 2015, the market believes the central bank may raise rates three or more times in 2018 and perhaps 2019.
-Already, the Bank of England has begun raising rates while the European Central Bank cuts its bond purchases in half this year.
-That raises the specter that the era of ultra-low interest rates, which has been instrumental in boosting economic growth and asset prices, may be winding down and forcing investors to re-evaluate expectations.
+The global economic cycle started to get in sync in 2017.
+The flipside of more robust growth is that central banks are also more likely to raise rates.
+That means even on the back of the Fed’s 125 basis points of rate hikes since late 2015, the market is taking seriously its threat to raise rates three or more times in 2018 and perhaps 2019.
+In the meantime, the Bank of England has also begun raising rates as the European Central Bank is cutting its bond purchases in half this year.
+That provides the market a sobering reality that ultra-low interest rates, which have been so supportive of economic growth and asset prices, may be changing and could force investors to re-evaluate expectations.

-Though the U.S. has been in recovery since 2009, its economy continues to improve.
-After strong growth in the latter part of last year, markets expect a healthy dose of stimulus from the recently passed tax cuts.
+Despite the U.S. having been in recovery since 2009, its economic data continues to improve.
+After strong growth in the latter part of 2017, markets expect a healthy dose of stimulus from tax cuts passed late last year.

 The missing piece of the puzzle in recent years has been wage growth.
-That began to change last week.
-Alongside the 200,000 new jobs the U.S. added in January, wage growth accelerated 2.9% ― the fastest pace in eight years.
-While my base case for wage growth has been a gradual acceleration in 2018 and 2019, as labor market slack tightens and the economy approaches full employment, it seems the market has taken this as evidence that the economy is stronger than expected.
+Last week, that began to look on better footing as well.
+While the 200,000 new January jobs reported on February 2 suggests robust hiring, wage growth accelerated to 2.9% year-over-year – the fastest pace in eight years.
+While my base case for wages growth has been a gradual acceleration in 2018 and 2019, as labor market slack tightens and the economy approaches full employment, it seems the market has taken this as evidence that the economy is stronger than some expected.

 It also implies that inflation could be rising.
-It broke out of its mid-2017 range later in the year, with the consumer price index slightly exceeding the Fed’s 2% target by year-end.
+It broke out of its mid-2017 range later in the year, with the Consumer Price Index rising up to and slightly above the Fed’s 2% target by year-end.
+If higher wages figure in, this could help to propel consumer price growth higher later this year.

 An uptick in inflation provides the Fed strong cover to make good on its rate hiking projections, which the market had been somewhat sanguine about.
-Investors had also been complacent about the impact of central bank tightening – until now.
-Goldman Sachs’s Financial Conditions Index (a measure that takes into account short-term bond yields, long-term corporate bond yields, the dollar exchange rate and equity prices) began to spike early this month after bottoming out in late January when financial conditions were at their easiest in more than a decade.
+Investors had also been complacent on the impact of central bank tightening – until now.
+Goldman Sachs’s Financial Conditions Index (a measure that takes into account short-term bond yields, long-term corporate bond yields, the dollar exchange rate and equity prices) began to spike in the week ending February 2, after bottoming out in late January to indicate the easiest financial conditions in more than a decade.

-Beyond stocks, volatility has affected the fixed-income markets, where stronger-than-expected economic data in the past few weeks has pushed yields higher.
-The 10-year Treasury yield has climbed above 2.70%, a level not seen since the so-called “taper tantrum” following the Federal Reserve’s 2013 announcement that it was planning to reduce its bond-buying program.
+In addition to recent stock market volatility, this re-evaluation is evident in fixed income markets, where this stronger-than-expected economic data during the past five weeks helped yields to climb.
+The 10-year Treasury yield has risen roughly 30 basis points to above 2.70%, a level not seen since April 2014.
+That was following the end of the so-called “taper tantrum” sparked by the Federal Reserve’s 2013 announcement that the central bank was planning to reduce its bond-buying stimulus program.

 However, bond yields still remain historically low.
 In my view, we won’t see another swing of this magnitude in the near term, but rates could approach 3% this year.

 What does this re-evaluation mean for U.S. stock valuations?
 There is less room for cushion with valuations higher than normal; however, looking at earnings, there’s reasons to be constructive.
-Global consumers are spending, corporate balance sheets are relatively stable and the U.S. tax cuts passed late last year could support low double-digit earnings growth this year.
-Those factors may wane in 2019, but earnings could still grow modestly.
+Global consumers are spending, corporate balance sheets are relatively stable and the U.S. tax cuts passed late last year could support upwards of low double-digit earnings growth in 2018.
+Looking into 2019, the stimulatory factors of 2018 may wane, which could result in more modest earnings growth.